Degree: MA License

 You can trust CU Denver to provide an education that will prepare you for excellence in your career as a school principal.
 We have a name that is recognized for preparing leaders of excellence who value equal opportunities in education.
 Additionally, CU Denver’s School of Education and Human Development is counted among U.S. News & World Report’s “Best Graduate Schools,” making us one of the top education schools in the country.

 Learning with a cohort gives you the ability to customize your learning experience.
 Our cohorts are tailored to match your needs and future professional goals.
 We believe you will be best prepared for this demanding career with personalized instructional development with practitioners and leaders with a proven track record of success.
-There are multiple options for you to enroll and complete the 32-credit hour Administrative Leadership and Policy Studies (ALPS) Principal Licensure program.

 Typically, cohorts comprise 25 principal candidates who move through the four-semester principal licensure program together.
 We look for applicants to have a teaching or special services license plus a minimum of three years post-licensure experience.
 We welcome applicants from all districts into our principal licensure cohorts.
 However, we partner with metro-area districts to prepare leaders specifically for their schools.